pivotal/docs-tap/install-tanzu-cli.hbs.md

       ```

 Install from a binary release
-: Complete the following steps:
+: To install the Tanzu CLI from a binary release:

   1. Download the Tanzu CLI binary from one of the following locations:
      * **VMware Tanzu Network**